atsouros/component_separation_intro/README.md

 https://arxiv.org/abs/2006.06298

 You don't need to read them to the core.
 They are just to get the general idea.
 As time goes by, you'll revisit them and get acquinted with the ideas a little better.
+Perhaps the Erwan's presentation, the first paper and a bit through the rest to get a general idea of applications).

 The main questions you should be abe to understand and answer are: